Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh never wet his bed as a child.
-The bed wet itself out of fear.
+Jayesh used a hatchet to remove a fly from his friend's forehead

-Updated on: [10/9/2025]
+Updated on: [11/9/2025]
 <!-- #jokeEnd -->